-The response must protect the health and safety of the household members and alleviate the emergency.
+The response must protect the urgent safety concern(s) of the household members and alleviate the emergency.
 After the emergency is dealt with, agencies should assess an applicant's situation by using preventive services to continue to work with applicants to avoid future crisis situations.